dagraham/tklr-dgraham/README.md

         * dental exam and cleaning @s 2p feb 5 @e 45m @+ 9am Sep 3

-- A reminder (_task_) to fill the bird feeders starting Friday of the current week and repeat thereafter 4 days after the previous completion.
+- A reminder (_task_) to fill the bird feeders starting Friday of the current week and repeat (do over) thereafter 4 days after the previous completion.

        ~ fill bird feeders @s fri @o 4d